-The San Francisco Bay Area Rapid Transit District ("BART") is pleased to announce the availability of property it owns at the North Concord/Martinez BART station (the "Station") for private development.
+The San Francisco Bay Area Rapid Transit District ("BART") is reissuing this Request for Qualifications ("RFQ) by invitation only for property it owns at the North Concord/Martinez BART station (the "Station") for private development.
 BART's Station area property offering is located within the City of Concord (the "City"), the general location of which is depicted in Figure 1.